Events or meetings that are of interest to landowners and colleagues of the Suisun Resource Conservation District are listed below.

 Nutria have now been found in San Joaquin County, which marks the fifth California county (in addition to Fresno, Merced, Stanislaus and Tuolumne counties) where the destructive, non-native rodents have been detected.
 Click the link for more information on the Identification of Nutria.

 The Suisun Resource Conservation District (SRCD) is requesting your permission for an access agreement to measure elevations of the water control structures, staff gauges, and pond bottom elevations as needed on your duck club.
 Working in partnership with the California Waterfowl Association (CWA), this year we have received grant funding to model drainage capacity of landowners to meet the 30-day flood and drain objective.

 We have updated the Suisun Resource Conservation District website to modernize the content and provide more helpful information for landowners and interested parties.
 Please let us know what you think -- send us feedback at firstname.lastname@example.org.

 February 2nd marks the anniversary of the Convention on Wetlands which was adopted in Ramsar, Iran in 1971.
 The Ramsar Convention is an international treaty for the conservation and sustainable use of wetlands.
 Since that time, over 2,000 wetlands, encompassing more...

-Studies of endangered California Ridgway’s rails in tidal marshes of San Francisco Bay indicated that predation accounted for 98% of identified deaths and avian predators were responsible for 64%.
-More deaths occurred on high tides during daylight hours, and rails may benefit from management that decreases their vulnerability to avian predators such as removing artificial perches or providing high tide refuges.
-See Casazza et al. (2017) on the Science submenu under References.
+Studies of California Ridgway’s rails in tidal marshes of San Francisco Bay indicated that predation accounted for 98% of mortalities and avian predators were responsible for 64%.
+More mortalities occurred on high tides during daylight hours....